-A start-up checklist is available on nyb's Maintenance manuals page under the support tools menu, Click Here.
 Safe operation and maintenance includes the selection and use of appropriate safety accessories for the specific installation.
 This is the responsibility of the system designer and requires consideration of equipment location and accessibility as well as adjacent components.
 All safety accessories must be installed properly prior to start-up.

 Safe operating speed is a function of system temperature and wheel design.
-Do not under any circumstances exceed the maximum safe fan speed published in your nyb certified drawing package, which is available from your nyb field sales representative.
+Do not under any circumstances exceed the maximum safe fan speed published in the nyb engineering supplement, which is available from your nyb field sales representative.